What to do next

 - At the bottom of the page, you will need to check the box to agree to the Terms and Conditions before going to payment.

 - Upon receipt of your application, your test papers will be sent to the British Council for re-marking by a Senior Examiner.
-Your result will normally be available in 2 to 21 days, depending on several factors including the number of sections requested for re-mark.
-If you have not received a response after 28 days, please contact us.
+Your result will normally be available on the same day as your application and up to 21 days after your application, depending on several factors including the number of sections requested for re-mark.
+If you have not received a response after 21 days, please contact us.

 - You will receive an email (with letter attachment) advising you of the decision from the British Council.